take-five/acts_as_ordered_tree/README.md

 # Acts As Ordered Tree
 WARNING!
 THIS GEM IS NOT COMPATIBLE WITH <a href="http://ordered-tree.rubyforge.org">ordered_tree gem</a>.

-Specify this +acts_as+ extension if you want to model an ordered tree structure by providing a parent association, a children association and a sort column.
-This requires that you have a foreign key column, which by default is called +parent_id+, and a sort column, which by default is called +position+.
+Specify this `acts_as` extension if you want to model an ordered tree structure by providing a parent association, a children association and a sort column.
+For proper use you should have a foreign key column, which by default is called `parent_id`, and a sort column, which by default is called `position`.

-== Requirements
+## Requirements
 Gem depends on `active_record >= 3`.

-== Installation
+## Installation
 Install it via rubygems:
 ```bash
   gem install acts_as_ordered_tree